Here’s a look at the life of billionaire and former Italian Prime Minister Silvio Berlusconi.

 1994 - Forms the Forza Italia Party and is elected prime minister.

-July 1998 - Is sentenced to two years and four months and fined $5.6 million for corruption/illegal party financing, then is sentenced to two years and nine months for bribing tax inspectors.
+July 1998 - Is sentenced to two years and four months in prison and fined $5.6 million for corruption/illegal party financing, then is sentenced to two years and nine months for bribing tax inspectors.
 An appeals court overturns the corruption charges in October 1999.
 The bribery conviction is thrown out in May 2000.

 May 13, 2001 - Wins the general election with 18.5 million votes to become prime minister of Italy.